 KDP supports and advances educators throughout the phases and levels of their teaching careers.
 In 2020, Syracuse’s chapter grew their membership from 14 to over 50 and offered several workshops for students in education-related majors.

 While it wasn’t a typical year on any college campus, the organization’s board worked to keep their members connected and informed.
 “This year, we had a lesson planning workshop and there was also an information session for students who were going to be student teaching,” says Armas.
 In addition to professional activities, they also hosted several “fun” events to stay connected during the Covid-19 pandemic, playing games over Zoom to get to know each other.

-Armas, who learned about KDP from her School of Education peer advisor, also helped to create a mentor system where newer members in the club received an older mentor to help them with classes, placements, and more.
+Armas, who learned about KDP from her School of Education SOE Undergraduate Peer Advisors, also helped to create a mentor system where newer members in the club received an older mentor to help them with classes, placements, and more.
 She hopes that this year’s board can host more events, meetings, speakers, and fun activities for the entire club to participate in, in person.